 It’s hard to know your food is nourishing your body the way nature intended when there is advertising campaigns and media causing mass confusion about what is good for you, as opposed to what is marketed to be good to increase profits of a company.
 It’s even harder to know that the food you buy from a supermarket is good for you when the use of pesticides and herbicides around the globe are under-regulated causing millions of illness ever year (WHO Organisation report) and are being labelled as carcinogenic.
-Add that to the import regulations and it certainly is a maze that will cause any person who has care for their health and the planet to become bewildered about how it got so complicated.
+Add that to the import regulations and it certainly is a maze that will cause any person who cares for their health and the planet to become bewildered about how it got so complicated.

 This article will aim to debunk some of the questions about how the Certified Organic processing authority we use, Australian Certified Organic, ensures your food is the safest, cleanest and most environmentally friendly food you will find.